vedala/kalyanv_blog/_posts/2019-05-23-tutorial-a-basic-data-pipeline.md

 The primary data is weekly department-wise sales amount for each store.
-Another piece of information included is whether a given week is a holiday week or a reguler week.
+Another piece of information included is whether a given week is a holiday week or a regular week.
 For the purpose of this data, only the following four holidays are considered: Super Bowl, Labor Day, Thanksgiving and Christmas.